-Danilo Alfaro is a former private chef and full-time writer in Portland, OR.
+Danilo Alfaro is a former private chef, now a full-time writer in Portland, OR.
+He's been writing professionally about the culinary arts since 2007.

 Throughout his previous career in journalism and PR, which allowed him to live and work in some of the major culinary capitals of the world, Danilo developed and nurtured a passion for food that ultimately led him to pursue his formal culinary training in Los Angeles.